jkc4416/jkc4416.github.io/_posts/2025-01-19-build-datapipeline.md

 **The key to solving these operational challenges in managing machine learning models lies in building data pipelines and automated model management.
 Automating the end-to-end process—from periodic data collection and preprocessing, feature engineering, model training and validation, to deploying new model versions—makes AI projects significantly more robust.**<br><br>

 ## 1. What is a Data Pipeline?
+### 1.1 Definition of a Data Pipeline

+- In simple terms, a data pipeline is **“A process that automates every stage from data generation (collection) to processing (ETL/ELT), storage, analysis, and training.”** (c.f.
+ELT: Extract, Load, Transform)<br>
+- For instance:
+  - Collection: Extracting logs, sensor data, database records, etc.
+  - Processing: Handling missing or anomalous data, format transformation, feature engineering, etc.
+  - Storage: Data lakes, data warehouses, feature stores, etc.
+  - Model Training: Periodically retraining models with new data.
+  - Deployment: Transferring trained models to production environments.
+  - Monitoring: Tracking model predictions, performance monitoring, and detecting data drift.
+- The essence is automating all these processes so that, once set up, they can run periodically with minimal human intervention.
+<br><br>

+### 1.2 Why is Automation Necessary?
+- Humans dislike repetitive tasks!
+Manually running scripts daily at midnight might work for a while but will inevitably lead to lapses.
+- Data volumes are growing, and changes are becoming more frequent.
+When data scales from thousands to millions or billions of records daily, manual handling becomes infeasible.
+- Consistency is critical.
+If preprocessing changes with each model iteration, comparing versions becomes challenging.
+- Faster iteration cycles.
+Regularly updating models to reflect fresh data demands an automated pipeline to accelerate the “idea → experiment → deployment” cycle.
+<br><br>

+## 2. What is Automated Model Management?
+### 2.1 Model Versioning & Registry

 [This is a link to a different site](https://deanattali.com/) and [this is a link to a section inside this page](#local-urls).